 PAG's contribution will not exceed \$54,500,000, which the citizens of Guam will support through tariff increases over time.
-Upon approval of the Master Plan, PAG will seek to borrow the full \$54,500,000 amount through the USDA.
+This includes a previously approved USDA \$4.5 million loan for equipment replacement and a \$50 million USDA loan/guarantee package for the master plan.
+Upon approval of the Master Plan, PAG will seek to borrow the \$50 million amount through the USDA.
 This obligation will be reduced in the future by the initial investment from a PMC upon execution of a PMC agreement.
-The pre-application for the ARRA grant has already been submitted; the final decision will come in December and initial indications regarding approval are favorable.
+The pre-application for the \$50 million USDA loan package has been submitted and approved by USDA and PAG has been asked to submit the final application documents.
+The Port will be submitting a grant proposal for up to \$50 million in DOT discretionary ARRA funding for Phase I work.
+A final decision on award of the ARRA grant will be made by DOT in December 2009 and initial indications regarding approval are favorable.
 Financing and funding for Phase II will be addressed at the time those improvements are needed in the future.